 Apparently this street, as well as East Canfield and East Forest, are part of what is considered the "Sugar Hill Arts District," which is listed in the National Historic Register.
 I honestly had to look it up because I assumed that since there is no actual hill that it was something that some developer or some hipsters made up after the building was renovated in order to make the area seem more savvy.

-But according to what little I could find with an internet search, it dates back to the 1940s when downtown was undergoing a lot of change and residents began moving up Woodward.
-It also includes the only building along Woodward that was not affected by the "Widening of Woodward" around 1936--the Edwin S. George Building--the rear of which is visible in my first photo.
+But according to what little I could find with a brief internet search, it dates back to the 1940s when downtown was undergoing a lot of change and residents began moving up Woodward.
+It also includes the only building along Woodward that was not affected by the "Widening of Woodward" around 1936—the Edwin S. George Building—the rear of which is visible in my first photo.
 Unlike any other building, Woodward Avenue actually curves around it.

 One thing I can definitely say is that in April of 2006 when I took these photos, there wasn't a hell of a lot in the way of hope or optimism of any kind of revival for Detroit like there is now in April 2014.
 The former Hotel Melrose about a block to the south has likewise shared a similar revival.